 Everyday opportunities for encounters are limited to local places in the neighbourhood.
 For example, individuals get to know a potential partner at school who comes from the same catchment area.
 At the discotheque, people meet people who come from an easily accessible area and the meeting context of the neighbourhood means that people are directly in the room.
 Since empirical results have shown that people also tend to form partnerships from their spatial environment (e.g. Bossard 1932; Haandrikman et al. 2008; Haandrikman 2019; Lengerer 2001), offline initiated partnerships will be associated with a small distance at the beginning of the study and the proportion of spatial homogamy should be higher.
 As there is no significant evidence in the literature of a widening of the partner selection radius in recent years, it is expected that the distances between partners have remained stable over the study period in Germany.

 In recent years, online dating has become an important focus in the choice of a partner and implies more opportunities to encounter potential partners.
 In contrast to everyday encounters, individuals' contact networks are not pre-structured in online dating, making it more likely that they will meet people who are not embedded in their environment (Dutton et al. 2009; Rosenfeld and Thomas 2012; Schmitz 2014).
 The elimination of space-time barriers in particular creates new room for manoeuvre for those seeking a partner.
-The geographical factor, which implies who a person comes into contact with, no longer applies when getting to know someone via online dating (cf. Skopek 2012).
+The geographical factor, which implies who a person comes into contact with, no longer applies when getting to know someone via online dating (Skopek 2012).
 Users are free to decide the radius within which they want to search for potential partners using the proximity search.
-The radius will presumably differ between men and women (cf. Jonason et al. 2017).
+The radius will presumably differ between men and women (Jonason et al. 2017).
 Due to the theoretical reasons and the empirical evidence (Potarca 2020), partnerships initiated online will on average travel further distances to the partner.

 At the beginning of the study period in 2009, it was therefore expected that relationships initiated online would cover a greater distance than couples who met in everyday life.
 At that time, online dating still played a subordinate role in dating in Germany.
 Accordingly, this opportunity structure was used by fewer people.
 At the end of the study in 2018, online dating was very popular.
 Since 2009, the number of online dating users has doubled.
 As a result of the increase in online dating users, more potential partners live in the local area and a larger pool of partners is available to the individual locally.
 There may be gender-specific differences in the relevance of geography when choosing a partner (Jonason et al. 2017).
 Over time, the average distances to the partner should therefore tend to decrease.
 This would result in an increase in spatial homogamy.